amd/libflame/test/main/ReadMe.txt

    Command-line options for any supported API can be obtained by giving only the API name as the only argument.

+   NOTE: Method to pass customised input data:
+         Customised input matrices can be copied to a file and passed(as the last argument) to the API through command line.

+      Ex: ./test_lapack.x GGEVX d P N N E 10 10 10 10 10 -1 100 inputdata.txt
+          where inputdata.txt file is in the same location as the test_lapack.x

 3. Thread Safety Test